Hull & East Riding | Humber

 (Image courtesy of Tom Marshall)

-Our catchment plan demonstrates a strong track record of collaborative working.
+As demonstrated above, our catchment plan has a strong track record of collaborative working.
 Through the partnership, members have access to a wide range of skills, knowledge, experience and expertise.
 Investment from CaBA is used to unlock additional support from within member organisations and other sources of funding.
 This strategic combining of resources has enabled the partnership to achieve greater results – by being able scale up some projects while ensuring good value for money.
-Below are a few examples of our achievements:
+Below are a few examples: